 A Thousand Year Reign of Christ

 And His reign shall be for a thousand years on earth.
-He shall rule together with all His children of whom He will have raised from the dead.
+He shall rule together with all His saints of whom He will have raised from the dead.

 1 Then I saw an angel coming down from heaven, having the key to the bottomless pit and a great chain in his hand.

 2 He laid hold of the dragon, that serpent of old, who is the Devil and Satan, and bound him for a thousand years;

 3 and he cast him into the bottomless pit, and shut him up, and set a seal on him, so that he should deceive the nations no more till the thousand years were finished.
 But after these things he must be released for a little while.